February 16 ~ Curl Up Inside Your Heart Guide to Normandy

 "God is so big He can cover the whole world with His love, and so small He can curl up inside your heart." ~ June Masters Bacher

-Mont St.-Michel, France The spire of Mont-St-Michel's medieval abbey reaches magnificently to heaven.
-The Benedictine monastery, La Merveille, "The Marvel," is built on the rock, ringed by treacherous quicksand and ocean of Normandy, France.
+The spire of Mont-St-Michel's medieval abbey reaches magnificently to heaven.
+The Benedictine monastery, La Merveille, "The Marvel," is built on a rocky tidal island, ringed by treacherous quicksand and ocean of Normandy, France.

 Pictures cannot capture the wonder of Mont-St.-Michel, its silhouette against the horizon is too beautiful for words.
-The great Gothic church and abbey atop the Mont celebrate architectural divinity.
+The great Gothic church and abbey atop the Mont celebrate architectural divinity and sing of the strength of the spirit.

 "Mont-St-Michel is a gigantic granite jewel," described author Guy de Maupassant.
 "Delicate as lace, thronged with towers and slender belfries."